Verizon persuades court to throw out $847m 5G patent infringement verdict

 The court has set a date for the new jury trial for 6 December this year.

-Dallas-based General Access Solutions had filed the original lawsuit against Verizon in 2022 for infringing the two patents that cover some key inventions related to 5G technology, namely "beamforming" and "hot spotting".
-Beamforming makes 5G connections more focussed toward a receiving device, while a hotspot is a location where people can access the internet wirelessly with a mobile device.
+Dallas-based General Access Solutions had filed the original lawsuit against Verizon in 2022 for infringing the two patents that cover some key inventions related to 5G technology, namely “beamforming” and “hot spotting”.
+Beamforming makes 5G connections more focused toward a receiving device, while a hotspot is a location where people can access the internet wirelessly with a mobile device.

 The evidentiary rulings made by the court during the May 2024 pre-trial conference and the original June 2024 jury trial will apply to the new trial.
 This includes the pre-admission of all trial exhibits.